MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-308.md

 ---
-title: Azure Lab Mixed Reality - Notification Hubs
+title: MR and Azure 308 - Cross-device notifications
 description: Azure Lab teaching how to implement Azure Notification Hubs, Azure Functions, Azure Storage and Tables, within a mixed reality Unity3D Application.
-author: v-arood
+author: drneil
-ms.author:
+ms.author: v-arood
-ms.date:
+ms.date: 05/18/2018
-keywords: azure, notification hubs, azure storage, azure functions, azure tables, mixed reality, unity3d
+keywords: azure, mixed reality, academy, unity, tutorial, api, notification, functions, tables, notification hubs, hololens, immersive, vr
 ---

-# Lab 8.
-Send and Receive Notifications with Immersive Headsets
+# MR and Azure 308: Cross-device notifications

 ![final product -start](images/AzureLabs-Lab8-00.png)

-In this Lab, you will learn how to add ***Notification Hubs*** capabilities to a mixed reality Application using **Azure Notification Hubs**, **Azure Tables**, and **Azure Functions**.
+In this course, you will learn how to add Notification Hubs capabilities to a mixed reality application using Azure Notification Hubs, Azure Tables, and Azure Functions.

 **Azure Notification Hubs** is a Microsoft service, which allows developers to send targeted and personalized push notifications to any platform, all powered within the cloud.